callihiggins/httptest/CONTRIBUTING.md

 1. Clone the repo and create a branch off of master:
     * `git checkout master; git pull; git checkout -b <branch_name>`
     * Using a slightly descriptive name for the branch is beneficial
-1. See [dv-fastly-guide][dv-fastly-guide] for documentation and coding standards; currently this is a WIP
+1. See [NYT Fastly Guide](https://docs.dv.nyt.net/fastly/) for documentation and coding standards
 1. Add as many commits as you like
 1. Be sure to add tests to the suite in `/tests` for your changes
     * Docs are in [drone-fastly-tests][drone-fastly-tests]